Patching over Analytic Fibers and the Local-Global Principle: Introduction

 Let $G/F_{\mathcal{O}_{x}}$ be a connected rational linear algebraic group acting strongly transitively on a variety $H/F_{\mathcal{O}_{x}}.$ Then, if $\mathrm{char} \ k=0$ or $H$ is smooth:

 where $V(F_{\mathcal{O}_x})$ is given as in Theorem \ref{katastrofe}(2) above. \end{thm*}

 A crucial element for showing Theorem \ref{val2}, and more generally, to highlight the interest of this paper, is that, in the setting of Theorem \ref{katastrofe}, meromorphic functions around the fiber of $x$ are algebraic.
 More precisely, the field of overconvergent meromorphic functions on the fiber of $x$ is the function field of an algebraic curve over $\mathcal{O}_x$ (which is basically an ``algebraization" of a neighborhood of the fiber succeeded by a base change to $\mathcal{O}_x$; see Corollary ~\ref{212}).
-To show this non-trivial result, we use GAGA-type theorems for the sheaf of meromorphic functions (see Theorem \ref{231}).
+To show this non-trivial result, we prove the following GAGA-type theorem for the sheaf of meromorphic functions: \begin{thm*}[Theorem \ref{231}] Let $k$ be a complete ultrametric field.
+Let $A$ be a $k$-affinoid algebra.
+Let $X$ be a proper scheme over $\text{Spec} \ A.$ Let $X^{\mathrm{an}}/\mathcal{M}(A)$ denote the Berkovich analytification of~$X.$ Then $\mathscr{M}_{X^{\mathrm{an}}}(X^{an})=\mathscr{M}_X(X)$, where $\mathscr{M}_{X^{\mathrm{an}}}$ (resp. $\mathscr{M}_X$) denotes the sheaf of meromorphic functions on $X^{\mathrm{an}}$ (resp. $X$). \end{thm*}

-As in \cite{HHK} and \cite{une}, seeing as the projective variety determined by a quadratic form satisfies the hypotheses of the results presented, the prime example to which the statements of this text can be applied is the case of quadratic forms (under the assumption ${\mathrm{char} \ k \neq 2}$), see Corollaries \ref{ahhh'} and \ref{ahhh2}.
+As in \cite{HHK} and \cite{une}, seeing as the projective variety determined by a quadratic form satisfies the hypotheses of the results presented, the prime example to which the local--global principles of this text can be applied is the case of quadratic forms (under the assumption ${\mathrm{char} \ k \neq 2}$); see Corollaries \ref{ahhh'} and \ref{ahhh2}.

 Here is an example of a local ring $\mathcal{O}_x$ of an analytic space which is a field and over which the results above can be applied.
 It corresponds to a type 3 point of the analytic affine line.

 {\em Example.} Let $(k, |\cdot|)$ be a complete ultrametric field.
 Let $r \in \mathbb{R}_{>0} \backslash \sqrt{|k^\times|}.$ Let $x \in \mathbb{A}_k^{1, \mathrm{an}}$ be a multiplicative semi-norm on $k[T]$ such that $|T|_x=r$ (in fact, $x$ is the unique such point of $\mathbb{A}_k^{1, \mathrm{an}}$).